redis/jedis/README.md

 ```

 Internally, the connection provider uses a [configurable circuit breaker and retry implementation](https://resilience4j.readme.io/docs/circuitbreaker) to determine when to fail over.
 In this configuration, we've set a sliding window size of 10 and a failure rate threshold of 50%.
 This means that a failover will be triggered if 5 out of any 10 calls to Redis fail.
+Note that you can also configure a time-based sliding window.
+See the configuration details below for how to set this up.

 Once you've configured and created a `MultiClusterPooledConnectionProvider`, instantiate a `UnifiedJedis` instance for your application, passing in the provider you just created: